Arnab-Developer/AksDemo/README.md

 This is a demo to show how we can deploy ASP.NET web api into AKS.

+Creating docker image and push to dockerhub has been done with GitHub action, then pull the image from dockerhub and deploy to AKS has been done manually.
 I was getting some issues related to Azure login from GitHub action, so I manually deployed the containers to AKS.

-Steps:
+Steps to manually deploy to AKS with dockerhub image:

 - Create a new AKS resource in Azure
 - Login to Azure PowerShell from your local computer or use CloudShell